 Supporters of the Coalition on Sustainable Productivity Growth for Food Security and Resource Conservation (SPG Coalition)

-Countries: Australia, Brazil, Dominican Republic, Georgia, Ghana, Honduras, Ireland, Israel, Liberia, Paraguay, Philippines, Republic of North Macedonia, United States, Vietnam
+Countries: Australia, Brazil, Canada, Colombia, Dominican Republic, European Union, Georgia, Ghana, Honduras, Israel, Jordan, Liberia, Mauritania, New Zealand, North Macedonia, Paraguay, Philippines, Turkey, United States, Vietnam

 UN Agencies: Food and Agriculture Organization of the United Nations

-Academic and Research Organizations: Akademiya2063, Association of Public and Land-Grant Universities, Breakthrough Institute, Commission on Sustainable Agriculture Intensification, Forum for Agricultural Research in Africa, Global Plant Council, International Food Policy Research Institute, International Potato Center, The Regional Universities Forum for Capacity Building in Agriculture
+Academic and Research Organizations: Akademiya2063, Association of Public and Land-Grant Universities, Benin’s Research and Action Group for Sustainable Development, Breakthrough Institute, Canadian Agri-Food Policy Institute, Commission on Sustainable Agriculture Intensification, Forum for Agricultural Research in Africa, Global Plant Council, International Food Policy Research Institute, International Potato Center, The Regional Universities Forum for Capacity Building in Agriculture

-Private Sector: Agricultural Retailers Association, Alltech, American Feed Industry Association, American Seed Trade Association, American Soybean Association, Animal Agriculture Alliance, Animal Health Institute, BASF, Bayer, Biotechnology Innovation Organization, Corn Refiners Association, Corteva Agriscience, CropLife America, CropLife International, FMC Corporation, International Dairy Foods Association, KCoe Isom, Land O’Lakes, Inc., Local Bounti, MAIZALL, Meat & Livestock Australia, National Cattlemen’s Beef Association, National Corn Growers Association, National Cotton Council, National Council of Farmer Cooperatives, National Dairy Producers Union Russia, National Grain and Feed Association, National Milk Producers Federation, National Pork Producers Council, National Turkey Federation, North American Meat Institute, Nutrien, Sugar Association, Syngenta, The Fertilizer Institute, United Fresh Produce Association, U.S. Council for International Business, U.S. Dairy Export Council, U.S. Grains Council, U.S. Meat Export Federation, U.S. Roundtable for Sustainable Poultry & Eggs, U.S. Soybean Export Council
+Private Sector: Agricultural Retailers Association, Alltech, American Feed Industry Association, American Seed Trade Association, American Soybean Association, Animal Agriculture Alliance, Animal Health Institute, BASF, Bayer, Biotechnology Innovation Organization, Bowery Farming, Corn Refiners Association, Corteva Agriscience, CropLife America, CropLife Canada, CropLife International, FMC Corporation, International Dairy Foods Association, KCoe Isom, Land O’Lakes, Inc., Local Bounti, MAIZALL, Meat & Livestock Australia, National Cattlemen’s Beef Association, National Corn Growers Association, National Cotton Council, National Council of Farmer Cooperatives, National Dairy Producers Union Russia, National Grain and Feed Association, National Milk Producers Federation, National Pork Producers Council, National Turkey Federation, North American Meat Institute, Nutrien, Pan-American Dairy Federation, Sugar Association, Syngenta, The Fertilizer Institute, United Fresh Produce Association, UPL Ltd., U.S. Council for International Business, U.S. Dairy Export Council, U.S. Farmers & Ranchers in Action, U.S. Grains Council, U.S. Meat Export Federation, U.S. Roundtable for Sustainable Poultry & Eggs, U.S. Soybean Export Council

 Foundations and other Organizations: AgroNigeria, 2Blades Foundation, DivSeek International, Farm Journal Foundation, Global Institute of Food Security, International Service for the Acquisition of Agri-biotech Applications, International Fertilizer Development Center, Inter-American Institute for Cooperation on Agriculture, National Association of State Departments of Agriculture, Solutions from the Land, Supporters of Agricultural Research Foundation, World Resources Institute